guusj/books/Warbreaker_BrandonSanderson.md

 “Blah blah, yes, I know.
 Lightsong is a hypocrite.
 I’ll do penance for it later.
 Now answer the blasted question.”
 Llarimar smiled.
 “I don’t know what to think of her, Your Grace.
 The court of twenty years ago thought bringing a royal daughter here was a good idea.”
 _Yes_, Lightsong thought. _But that court is gone._ The gods had thought melding the royal line back into Hallandren would be a good idea.
 But those gods—the ones who believed they knew how to deal with the Idrian girl’s arrival—were now dead.
 They’d left inferior replacements.
 If what Llarimar said was true, then there was something important about the things Lightsong saw.
 Those visions of war, and the terrible sense of foreboding.
-For reasons he couldn’t explain, it felt to him like his people were barely headfirst down a mountain slope, completely ignorant of a bottomless chasm hidden in the cleft of the lands before them.
+For reasons he couldn’t explain, it felt to him like his people were barreling headfirst down a mountain slope, completely ignorant of a bottomless chasm hidden in the cleft of the lands before them.
-“The full court assembly meets in judgment tomorrow, doesn’t it?”
+“The full Court Assembly meets in judgment tomorrow, doesn’t it?”
 Lightsong said, still looking at the black palace.
 “Yes, Your Grace.”
 “Contact Blushweaver.
 See if I can share a box with her during the judgments.
 Perhaps she will distract me.
 You know what a headache politics gives me.”
 “You can’t get headaches, Your Grace.”